AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-6.md

 # Chapter 6 - Unit Testing {#chapter-unit-testing}

-Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in Chapter 5 of the tutorial.
+Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created previously in the tutorial.

 ## Prerequisites {#prerequisites}